-PHOENIX — Media Staffing Network (MSN), a certified Women Business Enterprise serving broadcasting and MVPD companies focused on media management, sales, engineering, finance and human resources for full-time placement, consulting and career coaching, is partnering with Streamline Publishing’s Radio + Television Business Report (RBR+TVBR) on the first-ever 2020 TV Sales Compensation Study.
+PHOENIX — Media Staffing Network (MSN), a certified Women Business Enterprise serving broadcasting and MVPD companies focused on media management, sales, engineering, finance and human resources for full-time placement, consulting and career coaching, has extended until February 7 its inaugural 2020 TV Sales Compensation Study.

-The study is designed to provide TV station owners, operators, and managers with insights to help them develop competitive sales compensation packages that attract — and keep — the best candidates, including those from younger demographics.
+The confidential study, conducted in partnership with Streamline Publishing’s Radio + Television Business Report (RBR+TVBR), is designed to provide TV station owners, operators, and managers with insights to help them develop competitive sales compensation packages that attract — and keep — the best candidates, including those from younger demographics.

 The study begins with a two-minute survey for TV station managers and sellers that launches today (1/14) and runs through Friday, January 31.